Grants & Awards

 - A curriculum vitae/resume

 - A letter of recommendation from a UMD faculty member or other mentor who is not officially associated with the ILS program or the Honors College.
-Recommendations should address applicant’s academic accomplishments and co-curricular experiences, with special attention paid to those activities that are preparing the applicant for a medical career.
-Recommendations are due by Monday, December 2, 2024 and can be submitted by filling out this form.
+Recommendations should address the applicant’s academic accomplishments and co-curricular experiences, with special attention paid to those activities that are preparing the applicant for a medical career.
+Recommendations are due by Monday, December 1, 2025 and can be submitted by filling out this form.

 For any questions, please contact Dr. Najib El-Sayed, director of the ILS Program in the Honors College.